 How Wellness Clinics Source and Manage Holistic Practitioners

-In the evolving landscape of healthcare and wellness, many clinics are expanding beyond conventional medicine to offer complementary holistic services.
-Wellness clinics today recognize that well-being is multifaceted — encompassing physical, emotional, mental, and sometimes spiritual health.
-To provide meaningful, integrated care, these clinics increasingly collaborate with skilled holistic practitioners across a range of disciplines.
-But how do they find these professionals — and manage them effectively within their service ecosystem?
+As healthcare and wellness continue to change, many clinics are moving beyond traditional medicine to include holistic services.
+Today’s wellness clinics understand that well-being covers physical, emotional, mental, and sometimes spiritual health.
+To offer truly integrated care, they work with skilled holistic practitioners from different fields.
+But how do clinics find these professionals and manage them well within their teams?

 Sourcing Holistic Practitioners: Where Clinics Start